ubc-library-rc/intro-git/content/05_collab_on_github.md

 ---
 layout: default
-title: Collaborating on Github
+title: Collaborating on GitHub
 nav_order: 9
 nav_exclude: false
 ---

-# Collaborating on Github
+# Collaborating on GitHub

 The GitHub platform facilitates collaboration by managing access and tracking activity on multi-author projects.
 A common workflow for teamwork is to use the _fork_, _clone_, and _pull request_ features of Git and GitHub.
 Consider this example:

-> _A team of 10 people is writing a text book.
-Everyone will contribute content and the files will be stored in a main project repository.
+> _A team of 10 people is writing a textbook.
+Everyone will contribute content and the files will be stored in the main branch of the project repository.
 To avoid unintended conflicts each team member will work in their own copy of the repository, periodically merging their work back into the main project repository._

 Here are some of the Git commands and GitHub features you will encounter in this workflow.

 - **Fork**.
 A GitHub feature that makes a copy of another GitHub user's repository in your own GitHub account.
 You have full control over the fork because it's in your account.
 - **Clone**.
 A Git command that makes a local copy of a GitHub repository on your own computer.
-It allows you to write and edit using your preferred software, then commit and push your changes back to repository on GitHub.
+It allows you to write and edit using your preferred software, then commit and push your changes back to the repository on GitHub.
 (You can only push the changes back to GitHub if you have permission to edit the repository on GitHub.)
 - **Pull request**.
-A GitHub features that allows the owner of the main project repository to "pull" in changes made in forks of the repository.
+A GitHub feature that allows the owner of the main project repository to "pull" in changes made in forks of the repository.
 When it's time to merge your own work with the main project repository, submit a "pull request" from your fork.

 ### Creating a fork
 In this scenario team members never edit the main project repository: each person's work is done in a _fork_, a copy of the main repository that exists in their own GitHub account.